 Recruiting and retaining highly qualified, diverse attorneys and staff, which empowers us to better serve our clients.

-Highlight and celebrate the firm’s diversity, while also supporting diversity in the community.
+Highlighting and celebrating the firm’s diversity, while also supporting diversity in the community.

 We never stop working to make Paley Rothman better and to improve the level of service we offer our clients.
 We take recruitment seriously because our people define who we are.
 We welcome professionals at all career stages and offer positions in many different areas of our firm that suit a variety of experiences and backgrounds.

-Paley Rothman is committed to recruiting, hiring, training and promoting persons in all job classifications in accordance with our equal opportunity core values, and ensuring that all personnel actions are administered without regard to race, color, religion, creed, national origin or ancestry, ethnicity, sex, pregnancy, gender, age, physical or mental disability, citizenship status, genetic information, military status, veteran status, marital status, sexual orientation, gender identity, family responsibilities, or any other status protected by federal, state, or local law.
-We believe that everyone must be treated fairly, with respect, and in a manner free from discrimination and harassment.
+Paley Rothman is proud to be an Equal Opportunity Employer.
+We actively promote and encourage applications for employment from diverse candidates.
+We do not discriminate based on race, color, religion, creed, national origin or ancestry, ethnicity, sex, pregnancy, gender, age, physical or mental disability, citizenship status, genetic information, military status, veteran status, marital status, sexual orientation, gender identity or expression, transgender status, sexual stereotypes, family responsibilities or any other status protected by applicable federal, state or local laws.

 We support and encourage the success of talented lawyers and staff from diverse backgrounds - within our firm, among our clients, and throughout the community.
 We also know that having diverse members in decision-making roles is a critical way to ensure that those constituencies are heard and represented.
 In addition to offering numerous mentoring, networking, and professional development opportunities, we also regularly co-host events with our clients, creating opportunities to strengthen our relationships outside the office.

 We actively seek to do businesses with organizations owned by minorities, veterans, persons with disabilities, and members of the LGBTQ community, and we embrace diversity within our firm because know it helps serve our clients.